syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Setting data object
+## Set data object to data form

-To populate the labels and editors in the data form, set the `DataObject` property.
+By default, data form auto generate the editors based on the primitive data type in the 'DataObject' property.
+Please refer the following code to set the 'DataObject' property.

 {% tabs %}
 {% highlight MainPage.xaml %}